andreitognolo/raidenjpa/README.md

 Raiden JPA
 =========

-A really fast JPA subset implementation to be use in development enviroments.
+A really fast JPA subset implementation to be use in development environments.

 STOP using mocks to improve your tests velocity, START using RaidenJPA.